dmsul/site-source/content/pages/tutorial_git_2commits.rst

 Now let's actually make the commit.
 The base command is :code:`git commit`.
 However, it's good practice to also add a short note or message that describes the commit; it's like writing the contents of a box on the outside of the box.
-The easiest way to do this is with the :code:`-m` option, "m" for "message".
-So to make the commit with the message "Add hello.py", run this command:
+The easiest way to do this is with the message option (:code:`-m`).
+So to make the commit with the message "New repo: added hello.py", run this command:

 .. code-block:: shell-session

-    $ git commit -m "Add hello.py"
+    $ git commit -m "New repo: added hello.py"
-    [master (root-commit) 823459f] Add hello.py
-     1 file changed, 1 insertion(+)
+    [master (root-commit) 823459f] New repo: added hello.py 1 file changed, 1 insertion(+)
      create mode 100644 hello.py